-This Course Guide is designed to complement several other documents that are also important to familiarise yourself with.
+This Course Guide is designed to complement several other documents that are also important for you to know about.
 In addition to Student Policies and Forms, all students should familiarise themselves with:

 Student Handbook: This document sets out the course study rules for all students.
 It is your responsibility to read and be familiar with the information outlined in the Student Handbook.
-Topics include: Student Code of Conduct; Progress Rules; Managing your Course; Academic Support; Referencing; Complaints; and Academic Policies.
+Topics include: Student Code of Conduct; Progress Rules; Managing your Course; Academic Support; Complaints; and Academic Policies.

-Schedule of Fees: This document provides a summary of all higher education fees and associated information (study periods, census dates, credit points and EFTSL values) for subjects undertaken in courses of study at AFTRS.
+Fees Schedule: This document identifies the tuition fees and associated information (study periods, census dates, credit points and EFTSL values) for subjects undertaken in courses of study at AFTRS.

-Subject Outlines: These outlines are produced for each semester of the course and include details of your subjects, including session titles, assessment tasks, deadlines and reading lists.
+Subject Outlines: These outlines are produced for each semester of the course and provide details of your subjects, including session titles, assessment tasks, deadlines and reading lists.